 The Corps began the Environmental Impact Statement process in August 2004 and issued a draft for public comment in April 2008.
 In February 2009, the Corps announced they would move forward with a supplemental DEIS to include additional studies primarily centered around hydrologic and flow modeling.

-According to the Corps, the supplemental DEIS is scheduled to be completed and released in mid-2014 for public comment.
-A final EIS would then be completed in spring 2015 with a final permit decision due in fall 2016.
+According to the Corps, the supplemental DEIS is scheduled to be completed and released in late 2014 for public comment.
+A final EIS would then be completed in 2015 with a final permit decision due in 2016.

 NISP in the News